What is a Straw Purchase?

 Recent Developments: Supreme Court Grants Broad Powers to Combat Straw Purchases

 In 2014, the United States Supreme Court heard the case of Abramski v.
 United States.
 This was one of the most important cases involving the alleged straw purchase rules that have been decided in recent years.
 The petitioner, Abramski, was a former police officer.

 His uncle, who had the legal right to purchase firearms, gave Mr. Abramski money to buy a gun for him.
 The purported reason for this was that Mr. Abramski’s status as an ex-law enforcement officer allowed him to obtain a discount on the purchase.
 On his Firearms Transaction Record, Mr. Abramski falsely reported that he was purchasing the weapon for himself.
 Even though his uncle had the legal right to buy this weapon, the Supreme Court ruled that this still qualified as an illegal straw purchase.
 The Supreme Court affirmed that the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) has broad authority when regulating straw purchases.

 Contact Us About Straw Purchases in Texas

 At Rosenthal Kalabus & Therrian, our top-rated Collin County criminal lawyers have extensive experience handling federal firearms cases.
-If you were arrested or charged with a crime in connection to an alleged straw purchase, we can help.
+We can help if you were arrested or charged with a crime due to an alleged straw purchase.
 Please call us today at (972) 369-0577 to schedule a confidential review of your case.
-From McKinney, TX, we represent defendants throughout the region, including in Collin County, Dallas County, Denton County, and Tarrant County.
+We represent defendants throughout the region from McKinney, TX, including Collin County, Dallas County, Denton County, and Tarrant County.